mynew4/cmangos-docs-wiki/WorldDB_structure/quest_template.md

 #### ReqSourceCount

-The maximum number of copies of the item in ReqSourceID that can be picked up (and dropped by the core).
+The maximum number of copies of the item in ReqSourceID that can be picked up (and dropped by the core).<br>
 Setting this value to 0 means the item stack size will be the maximum amount that is dropped by core.

 #### ReqCreatureOrGOId